cliffeh/json/README.md

 ## Caveats
 Some of these are covered in the TODO, but IMHO I think the two that need called out:

 * String processing in a UTF-n world is a goddam nightmare, and I am almost *certain* there are bugs in the approach I've taken (test coverage notwithstanding).
+I tried this: https://www.w3.org/2005/03/23-lex-U. It's close...but the regexes as-provided don't quite meet all needs.
 * At time of writing this code doesn't do any interpretation of numeric values.
+Shoring this up is also on my TODO list.

 ## Links